 Graduate student from Melbourne Beach, Florida Having the opportunity to lead by example and work to encourage others to find the best within themselves has been an honor."
 FUN FACT: Liana is a PADI-certified Divemaster and American Academy of Underwater Sciences (AAUS) Scientific Diver.
-THE SOURCE FLORIDA TECH Almost 700 of you participated in the second annual Big, Fun Florida Tech Alumni Survey, the friendliest, quirkiest and most entertaining way to connect with your alma mater-and the results are in!
+FLORIDA TECH SOCIAL SURVEY Almost 700 of you participated in the second annual Big, Fun Florida Tech Alumni Survey, the friendliest, quirkiest and most entertaining way to connect with your alma mater-and the results are in!
 Compared to last year's data, some things changed-we added 8 years to our age demographic1, while pineapple is losing traction as an acceptable pizza topping2 and some things stayed the same-we're still mostly logical-mathematical3 early birds4 who think quality time5 is the best way to say "I love you" and strongly concur that a taco is most definitely NOT a sandwich6.
 But most important, we learned some all-new details that helped us get to know our fellow Panthers a little bit more.
 Your turn!

-1ages ranged from 21 to 96 (21 to 88 last year) 2only 51% say it is a topping (62% last year) 3self-identified intelligence type for 38% of respondents 442% over midday macaws, night owls and no preference pigeons 5love language of 30% of respondents 661% say it is not a sandwich or to say it is not a sandwit FUN FACTS ABOUT YOU MUSICALLY INCLINED?
+1ages ranged from 21 to 96 (21 to 88 last year) 2only 51% say it is a topping (62% last year) 3self-identified intelligence type for 38% of respondents 442% over midday macaws, night owls and no preference pigeons 5love language of 30% of respondents 661% say it is not a sandwich FUN FACTS ABOUT YOU MUSICALLY INCLINED?

-62" of you don't play an instrument.
+of you don't play an instrument.